maxmods/bah.mod/jansson.mod/jansson/doc/apiref.rst

    preprocessing, so its performance is equivalent to that of hand-written code using the array access functions.
-   The main advantage of this macro is that it abstracts away the complexity, and makes for shorter, more concise code.
+   The main advantage of this macro is that it abstracts away the complexity, and makes for more concise and readable code.

    .. versionadded:: 2.5